didillysquat/reefMapMaker/README.md

 ##### Create a new environment and install reefMapMaker
 It is advisable to install reefMapMaker in a new conda environment.

-A new environment called reefMapMaker_env (change this name to whatever you like) can be created with reefMapMaker installed using the following single command:
+A new environment called reefmapmaker_env (change this name to whatever you like) can be created with reefMapMaker installed using the following single command:

-`conda create --name reefMapMaker_env -c didillysquat -c conda-forge reefMapMaker`
+`conda create --name reefmapmaker_env -c didillysquat -c conda-forge reefmapmaker`

 You will then need to activate the environment

-`conda activate reefMapMaker_env`
+`conda activate reefmapmaker_env`

 ### 2. Installation of the reference reef shapefile and meta information
 Due to [license/use restrictions](https://www.unep-wcmc.org/policies/general-data-license-excluding-wdpa#data_policy),